ranium/forge-mcp-server/README.md

 ## Extending (Adding New Tools)
 1. Export a `ForgeToolDefinition` from the new file.
 2. Import and add the tool to the `forgeTools` array in `src/tools/forge/index.ts`.
-3. No changes needed in `server.ts`—tools are registered automatically.
+3. The tools will be registered when the server starts.

 ---

 For more information on MCP, see the [Model Context Protocol documentation](https://modelcontextprotocol.org/).